 I started school at the age of five years (1922), at the Barham Church of England School.
-The schoolmaster being a Mr. Francis Lee, who was very fond of using the cane.
-He was known to send a boy out into the lane passing the school to cut a hazel switch, this boy would be the first one to have to hold out his hand.
+The schoolmaster is a Mr Francis Lee, who was very fond of using the cane.
+He was known to send a boy out into the lane passing the school to cut a hazel switch; this boy would be the first one to have to hold out his hand.
 Mr. Francis Lee who had been headmaster since Oct 1892 retired at the end of Sep 1926 – he would pass away on 5 May 1936.

 Folkestone, Hythe, Sandgate & Cheriton Herald